Founded 1997, designer and manufacturer of smartphones and tablets.

 D+ grade in the Baptist World Aid Australia's Behind the Barcode 'Ethical Electronics Guide 2016', which grades companies on their efforts to mitigate the risks of forced labour, child labour and worker exploitation throughout their supply chains.
 Assessment criteria fall into four main categories: policies, traceability & transparency, monitoring & training and worker rights.
 [Listed under Information due to age of report]

-This company is a member of the Responsible Minerals Initiative (formerly the Conflict-Free Sourcing Initiative (CFSI), which helps companies address conflict minerals issues in their supply chains.
-The CFSI provides information on conflict-free smelters and refiners, common tools to gather sourcing information, and forums for exchanging best practices on addressing conflict minerals.
+This company is a member of the Responsible Minerals Initiative (formerly the Conflict-Free Sourcing Initiative), which helps companies address conflict minerals issues in their supply chains.
+The RMI provides information on conflict-free smelters and refiners, common tools to gather sourcing information, and forums for exchanging best practices on addressing conflict minerals.
 Membership is open to companies that use or transact in tantalum, tin, tungsten or gold (3TG).
 Founded in 2008 by members of the Electronic Industry Citizenship Coalition and the Global e-Sustainability Initiative.

 |Subsidiaries||HTC (Australia and New Zealand) Pty Ltd|